rinzindorjit/b4uesports/README.md

 ## Deployment

+This application can be deployed to multiple platforms:

+### Vercel Deployment

+For Vercel deployment, follow the instructions in [DEPLOYMENT.md](DEPLOYMENT.md#vercel-deployment).

+### Render Deployment

+For Render deployment, follow the instructions in [DEPLOYMENT.md](DEPLOYMENT.md#render-deployment).

+The application includes a `render.yaml` file that defines the services needed for Render deployment.

+### Environment Variables

+Make sure to set all required environment variables as specified in [DEPLOYMENT.md](DEPLOYMENT.md#environment-variables).

 ### Vercel Deployment

 This application is configured for deployment on Vercel.
 The deployment process is automated through GitHub integration.